 What’s Airplane or flight mode?

 The Airplane mode in Windows was first introduced with Windows 8.
 The Airplane mode does nothing but simultaneously turns off Wi-Fi and Bluetooth.
 On a mobile phone, the Airplane or flight mode disables Wi-Fi, mobile network, FM radio, and Bluetooth connections simultaneously.

 Although the Airplane mode is a handy feature available in Windows 10, the problem with this feature is that, at times, it’s hard to turn off the Airplane mode.
-Yes, when the Airplane is turned on, clicking the Airplane tile on the Action Center should turn off the mode but that doesn’t happen always on Windows 10.
+Yes, when the Airplane is turned on, clicking the Airplane tile on the Action Center should turn off the mode, but that doesn’t always happen on Windows 10.